 To reserve space for a Parish event or meeting, please follow the procedure for reserving space.
 If you are an outside group interested renting space at St.

 What/where is Baxter House?

-Baxter House, named for our former rector Bill Baxter, was the Victorian-era rowhouse fomerly used to house the Church offices.
-In December 2012 the property was sold to a family, the church offices moved into temporary trailers in the Courtyard on A Street, and renovation of the Parish Hall will begin in the summer of 2013.
-After construction is completed, clergy and staff offices will be in the renovated Parish Hall building.
+Baxter House, named for our former rector Bill Baxter, is the Victorian-era rowhouse fomerly used to house the Church offices.
+In December 2012 the property was sold to a family, the church offices moved into temporary trailers in the Courtyard garden on A Street, and renovation of the parish hall began in the fall of 2013.
+After construction was completed in fall 2014, clergy and staff offices were relocated to the second floor of the renovated Parish House.

 What is the Undercroft?

 “Undercroft” is a fancy word for basement.
-Ours, located in the church building, has classrooms, restrooms, a large meeting room, a library and the nursery.
+Ours has classrooms, several meeting rooms, a library, the nursery, a lobby, and restrooms.